 Randy D: I want to congratulate the people who put this on, for the opportunity to participate, obtain some valuable insights and learning, to meet some new people with similar interests, and to be a volunteer guinea pig so to speak for this new innovative approach to learning.
 I have been in the tech business since Steve & Steve thought the world would be better with beige stylistic Apple II - I am pleased to be able to say I was an early supporter of how virtual world can meet real world in a practical service offering.
 No doubt there are some tweaks to make on the whole experience nearside (like improved laptop and video-card), to the farside (getting beyond a bit of the zombie-ish current state, and audio improvements), this was in my view an excellent experience - and for Christine and Andrew (?) managing the virtual space, to Eric and Alex who provided the content and materials, and did their best to engage 2 worlds at the same time - well done on your work.
 I appreciated the content, talking with people when I could and it was a good use of two days for me.
 Things that may help someday - how about a virtual Smart Whiteboard (talk to the Calgary based SMART Tech, that would be a great collaboration); think about in room facilitator leads (perhaps some of us should train in helping get a better virtual world engagement lead); audio in for me in the virtual space was spotty and I had to reset every time i moved into the breakout room (it made me look a bit anti-social until I came back to life); good work on correcting the echo between worlds on day 2; improvements to chat items, consider something more like Livemeeting or Webex ideas where there is an active chat on the side rather than the floating (and very brief) balloons at the bottom of the screen.
 I liked the management of the on-screen presentation to video of the speakers in Boston; video was choppy on my side, but audio was clean and in-sync, so workable.
 Hope you find these notes of some use.
 Keep up the good work, and hope to participate again at some future point this year in some more programs.
 Regards, Randy

-To sign up to receive emails on Big Data 4Dx (online), fill in the following fields and hit submit.
+To sign up to receive emails on Big Data 4Dx (live online), fill in the following fields and hit submit.

 You have successfully changed your password.